lkcormack/FDS-CourseOne_lkc/004_TU_IntroToFileSystem.md

 ###### (1.5) Create a file inside the folder `GitHub`

- Type `touch readme.md` This will create an empty file inside the current directory, that at this point should be the directory `GitHub`.
+ Mac/Linux: Type  `touch readme.md` This will create an empty file inside the current directory, that at this point should be the directory `GitHub`.

+Windows: This is a bit more cumbersome.
+Ask the cheat sheet for help.
+The command should look something like `New-Item -ItemType File -Path "newtextfile.txt" `

 ###### (1.6) Edit the file `readme.md` and use MarkDown to make it informative.

 Open the file using a basic text editor.
 On the Mac, you can use TextEdit; on Windows, you can use NotePad.
 If you're using Linux, you probably don't need advice on this.

 Write a short title using the top heading to explain what the goal of the folder `GitHub` will be.
 For example, "Folder for all my GitHub repositories."